 John Wycliffe, often called the Morning Star of the Reformation, defied the clergy.
 He translated the first English Bible and recruited traveling preachers, called Lollards, to spread God’s Word in English.
 Wycliffe’s Bibles, and later his bones, were burned, but he had sparked a Reformation.

 William Tyndale, a scholar fluent in seven languages, left England to work on the first English translation based on the original Hebrew and Greek.
 In 1525, smuggled copies of his New Testament began circulating England.

 “I had perceaved by experyence how that it was impossible to stablysh the laye people in any truth, excepte the scripture were playnly layde before their eyes in their mother tongue.”
 (William Tyndale)

 “I have undertaken to translate the Bible into German.
 This was good for me; otherwise I might have died in the mistaken notion that I was a learned fellow.”
 (Martin Luther)

-James I (1564-1625), King of England, alarmed by all the versions appearing, commissioned a group of biblical scholars to produce an authorized version, combining the best of earlier translations.
-The Authorized Version, written in the language of the day, appeared in 1611, the first Bible produced by an authorized group of scholars.
+James I (1564-1625), King of England, alarmed by all the versions appearing, commissioned a group of biblical scholars to produce an authorised version, combining the best of earlier translations.
+The Authorised Version, written in the language of the day, appeared in 1611, the first Bible produced by an authorised group of scholars.

 By 1800 there were 66 languages with some portion of Scripture, 40 with the whole Bible.
 God used an English cobbler named William Carey to forward translation in India and Asia.
 Believing that the Bible was the most effective way to advance Christianity, Carey translated or helped translate Scripture in over 20 Indian languages.
 With his colleagues he translated and printed Scripture in 45 languages and dialects in Asia, 35 for the first time.
 This work was done between 1793 and 1834.